wmhilton-stoplight/platform-docs/2a.-style-guides/rule-examples-api-urls.md

 ### Host Name Structure

 Different organizations follow different host name structures.
-The structure you choose does not matter as much as using the same structure consistently.
+The structure you choose doesn't matter as much as using the same structure consistently.
 This example shows how to create a rule that ensures that all host names use the `{domain}/api` structure.

 Rule settings: